codeface-io/SwiftObserver/README.md

 }
 ```

-For any message handling closure to be called, the observer must still be alive.
+For a message handling closure to be called, the observer must still be alive.
 There's no awareness after death in memory.

 ### Observables